 According to several reports, a rare error of Local Disk drive partitions having a red circle with an X in their icons.
-The cause of this error is still unknown, but it usually means that the file folder or disk or contents are not refreshing, updating or syncing.
-There are several methods which help in troubleshooting this error.
+The cause of this error is still unknown, but it usually means that the file folder or disk or contents are not refreshing, updating, or syncing.
+There are several methods that help in troubleshooting this error.
 The main thing to note here is that it can occur on local disks, disks mapped on a network as well as files and folders.

 Red X on folders, files or Hard Drive